What Is Anxiety?

-Why Animal Models of Anxiety Don’t Benefit Anxiety Research
+Why Animal Models of Anxiety Don’t Benefit Humans

 Experimenters often use mice and rats in crude attempts to study human anxiety disorders.
-Examples of tests used on mice and rats include the open field test, the light/dark box test, and the elevated plus maze or elevated zero maze.
-These tests measure essentially the same thing: whether an animal would rather approach or avoid physical spaces that the experimenter thinks may scare them, such as the center of an open arena (as opposed to the walls or corners), a well-lit enclosure (as opposed to a dark enclosure), or unwalled platforms that are high off the ground.
+Examples of tests used on these animals include the open field test, the light/dark box test, and the elevated plus maze or elevated zero maze.
+These tests measure essentially the same thing: whether an animal would rather approach or avoid spaces the experimenter thinks may scare them, such as the center of an open arena (as opposed to the walls or corners), a well-lit enclosure (as opposed to a dark enclosure), or a highly elevated platform without walls.

-In reality, all laboratory life is scary.
-Not only are animals subjected to invasive and stressful procedures, standard laboratory housing also does not meet their basic needs and causes them to be “CRAMPED (cold, rotund, abnormal, male-biased, poorly surviving, enclosed and distressed).”
+Life in a laboratory is always frightening for animals.
+They’re subjected to invasive and stressful procedures, and standard laboratory housing doesn’t meet their basic needs, which causes them to become “CRAMPED (cold, rotund, abnormal, male-biased, poorly surviving, enclosed, and distressed).”
 This is horrible for the animals and makes any data collected from experiments on them even more unreliable.

-Some anxiety tests are more severe.
+Some anxiety tests are severe.
 In the Vogel conflict test, mice or rats are deprived of water or food.
-Then, they’re punished by electrical shocks when they try to get water or food presented to them.
-Experimenters think that if an animal makes fewer attempts to get the water or food after being shocked, this shows that they’re more anxious.
-This interpretation completely ignores the reality that shocks themselves can be anxiety-producing and that many other factors, such as learning and the state of deprivation in which the animals are kept, can affect the results of the test.
+Then, they’re punished with electrical shocks when they try to get the water or food presented to them.
+Experimenters think those who make fewer attempts to get the water or food after being shocked are more anxious.
+This interpretation completely ignores the fact that the shocks themselves can be anxiety-producing and that many other factors, such as learning and the state of deprivation in which the animals are kept, can affect the results of the test.

 Anxiety Research Without Using Animals